CLCStriders/striders/_posts/2018-04-01-gloucester-20-yeovil-half-and-the-first-filton-flyer-5k.md

 Three of the competitors – **Will Pearce, Jon Howes, and Mark Fuller** – were nearing the peak of their London marathon preparations and so the 20-mile distance proved the perfect test for them as one of their last long runs before the big day in London.
 While long distance specialist, **Gavin Jerman** was competing too, only a few weeks after running the Berkeley 20-mile race in gruelling conditions – glutton for punishment!

-The marathon men ran together for the first 10 miles, before beginning to run according to their own plans for the second half of the race, all finishing within a few minutes of each other as follows: Will Pearce in 38<sup>th</sup> place overall and 20<sup>th</sup> SM in 2:14:15, Jon Howes in 43<sup>rd </sup>place overall as 10<sup>th</sup> MV40 in 2:15:42, and Mark Fuller in 54<sup>th</sup> place overall and 27<sup>th</sup> SM in 2:18:28.
-Gavin Jerman came home within a whisper of his 20-mile PB finishing in 119<sup>th</sup> place overall as MV50 9<sup>th</sup> in 2:35:23.
+The marathon men ran together for the first 10 miles, before beginning to run according to their own plans for the second half of the race, all finishing within a few minutes of each other as follows: Will Pearce in 38th place overall and 20th SM in 2:14:15, Jon Howes in 43rd place overall as 10th MV40 in 2:15:42, and Mark Fuller in 54th place overall and 27th SM in 2:18:28.
+Gavin Jerman came home within a whisper of his 20-mile PB finishing in 119th place overall as MV50 9th in 2:35:23.

 <img src="/images/2018/04/three-in-glos-20-25.3.18.jpg" alt="three-in glos-20-25.3.18" width="800" height="533" >Three in a row.
 From left to right: Mark Fuller, Jon Howes, Will Pearce_